Spiritual Direction

 Director Spiritual Theology & Formation

-Michael is the Director of Research and Communications at the Martin Institute for Christianity and Culture at Westmont College where he also directs the Cultura Fellowship.
-He is a Research Fellow for the Centre of Theology and Philosophy, UK.
-He holds a PhD in Theology from the University of Nottingham, UK and is certified as a Spiritual Director through the Anglican Diocese in New England.
+Presently, I am the Director of Research and Communications at the Martin Institute for Christianity and Culture at Westmont College, where I also co-direct the Cultura Fellowship and lead the Conversatio Divina editorial team.
+I am a Research Fellow for the Centre of Theology and Philosophy, UK.
+I am certified as a Spiritual Director through the Anglican Diocese in New England.

 “Therefore, careful and informed spiritual direction is essential if the Charismatic movement is to make progress.
 The movement needs to create within it a network of spiritual guides who can help individuals through peak experiences and enable them to cope with the inevitable experience of darkness for which traditional Pentecostal spirituality may leave them unprepared . . .
 Those who, through the Charismatic renewal, have come to a deeper experience of the Spirit's power need personal guidance in order that they can make progress and not become fixated at a particular stage in Christian experience.
 Personal guidance is necessary so that the radical movements of Christian discipleship will be helped to relate the inner and outer worlds in a spiritual direction which takes account of the movement towards human liberation in our time.
 Never was spiritual direction more urgently called for than in the present climate of soul searching.”